A land marked by authenticity

 Climate change is a decisive factor for the wine industry.
 In an effort to continuously preserve nature, we wanted the winery to consume as little energy as possible, all while maintaining its practical aspect.
 We therefore opted for hemp, renowned for its natural insulation.
 This breathable material drastically reduces our carbon footprint and is perfectly suited to today’s environmental challenges.

 It took eight years to build this 9,000-m2 100% plant-based cellar, which is completely biodegradable, self-sufficient in energy and carbon negative.
 A world first.
+Read about the benefits of hempcrete here.

 Our winery is a truly singular place.
 We produce our wines with indigenous yeast, in custom-made wooden, thick concrete or egg-shaped vats to avoid using electrically conductive materials.
 A classic stamp of Château Maris’ identity is our ovoid vats.
 This shape, adapted from Roman dolia, naturally encourages the flow of energy and convection currents.
 Our preserved wines are light “brewed” by the natural resuspension of the fine lees.
 This winemaking process allows us to produce exceptional vintages.